-Test out your program with a whole bunch of inputs, both valid and invalid.
-(We certainly will!)
-There's three more ISBN-10s in the syllabus, and way more on Amazon.com.
-If your program behaves incorrectly on some inputs (or doesn't compile at all), have fun debugging!
+Google (or perhaps a roommate's wallet) should turn up more.13 If your program behaves incorrectly on some inputs (or doesn't compile at all), have fun debugging!

-If you'd like to play with the staff's own implementation of isbn on nice.fas.harvard.edu, you may execute the below.
+If you'd like to play with the staff's own implementation of credit on nice.fas.harvard.edu, you may execute the below.

-'''

-~cs50/pub/solutions/pset1/isbn

-'''
+~cs50/pub/solutions/hacker1/credit